gios/gzipper/README.md

 `gzipper cache purge`

-Removes all pre-compressed files from `cache` which was generated via `--incremental` flag.
+Removes all pre-compressed files from `cache` that was generated via `--incremental` flag.

 #### size